How does copyright concern me as a researcher or scholar?

 Copyright owners have a number of exclusive rights, including:

-You should always seek to retain the right to include your published work in the University’s research repository.
+You should always seek to retain the right to include your published work in UniSA's research repository.

-Therefore, before you sign, scrutinize your Agreement and consider:
+Therefore, before you sign, scrutinise your agreement and consider:

 When you submit your work to a publisher, you will be asked to sign a publication agreement.
 Copyright transfer agreements vary from publisher to publisher.
 Read this agreement carefully.